fsudssAI/fsudssAI.github.io/ReadMe.md

 ### Update Log:
 **(03/26/2020)**
 - Added course link to Spring 2020 class.
-- Fixed scaling for "Teaching" section
+- Fixed scaling for "Teaching" section.
+- Added contect to "All Classes" page.

 **(03/26/2020)**
 - Fixed "Home" section icons not appearing.